packetzoom/react-native/README.md

 No additional changes required for Android

-Enjoy request speedups and uninterrupted network connections across all mobile and wifi networks
+[Join The Rebellion](https://packetzoom.com/get-started.html) and experience request speedups and uninterrupted network connections across all mobile and wifi networks